 Home Title Lock vs. Title Insurance

-If you purchased owner’s title insurance when you bought your home, your policy should protect you against title fraud; you do not need Home Title Lock.
-However, keep in mind that there are two types of title insurance: seller’s and owner’s.
-Homebuyers are required to purchase seller’s title insurance (which does not cover title fraud), but owner’s title insurance is optional, and many homeowners skip this coverage.
-Also, you can only purchase owner’s title insurance before you close on your home.
+If you bought title insurance that protects against title fraud when you bought your home, you don’t need Home Title Lock.
+However, keep in mind that there are two types of title insurance: lender’s and owner’s.
+Homebuyers are required to purchase lender’s title insurance (which doesn’t cover title fraud), but owner’s title insurance is optional and only purchasable before you close on the home, so many homeowners skip it.

-If you are in the process of buying your first home or a new home, consider investing in owner’s title insurance.
-Owner’s title insurance is not mandatory and is not one of the “fixed” fees on a mortgage, so you’ll need to shop around for an owner’s title insurance provider.
-The American Land Title Association provides state-by-state information on title insurance companies, along with other services for home closings, such as lenders and real estate attorneys.
-Keep in mind that you may be able to save money if you purchase seller’s and owner’s title insurance from the same company.
+If you’re in the process of buying your first home or a new home, consider investing in owner’s title insurance.
+Since it isn’t a mandatory “fixed” fee on a mortgage, you’ll need to shop around for an owner’s title insurance provider.
+The American Land Title Association provides state-by-state information on title insurance companies.
+Keep in mind that you may save money if you purchase lender’s and owner’s title insurance from the same company.

-While Home Title Lock does save you the effort of monitoring your home’s deed and online public information, you don’t necessarily need Home Title Lock to protect your title.
-Home Title Lock has no direct competitors, but you can monitor your own property records and credit reports for signs of fraud.
+While Home Title Lock saves you the time and effort of monitoring your home’s deed and online public information, you can monitor your own property records and credit reports for signs of fraud.

 Watch for suspicious loans or new lines of credit you didn’t initiate.
-You are entitled to a free copy of your credit report every year from Experian, Equifax, and TransUnion.
-You can use a service like Credit Karma (which provides more frequent credit score updates) to keep an eye on your credit.
+You’re entitled to a free copy of your credit report every year from Experian, Equifax, and TransUnion.
+Services like Credit Karma can provide more frequent credit score updates.

 You can also check the status of your deed online in many cities/counties.
 See if your local registry of deeds offers notifications for deed changes; if it doesn’t, just check with the local register regularly to monitor any changes.

-If you notice any issues with your credit reports or property records, you should notify the three major credit bureaus, your local register of deeds, and local law enforcement.
+If you notice any issues with your credit reports or property records, you should notify the three major credit bureaus, your local register of deeds, the Federal Trade Commission, and local law enforcement.

 For more information on protecting your home, see our research on the best homeowner’s insurance companies.